syncthing/syncthing/README.md

 ## Vote on features/bugs

-We'd like to encourage you to [vote][12] on issues that matter to you.
+We'd like to encourage you to [vote][12] on the issues that matter to you.
-This helps the team understand what are the biggest pain points for our users, and could potentially influence what is being worked on next.
+This helps the team understand what the biggest pain-points are for our users, and could potentially influence what is being worked on next.

 ## Getting in Touch

-The first and best point of contact is the [Forum][8].
+The first, and best, point of contact is the [Forum][8].
 If you've found something that is clearly a bug, feel free to report it in the [GitHub issue tracker][10].

 ## Building